delphidabbler/codesnip/branches/v4-dev/Docs/ReadMe.txt

 The installer makes the following changes to your system:

-+ The main program's executable file and documentation are installed into the chosen install folder (the %ProgramFiles%\DelphiDabbler\CodeSnip folder by default).
++ The main program's executable file and documentation are installed into the chosen install folder (the %ProgramFiles%\DelphiDabbler\CodeSnip-4 folder by default).

 + Files required by the uninstaller are stored in the main installation's Uninst